kaduvill/XNet-Additions/README.md

 - Thaumcraft Essentia
 - Botania Mana
 - IndustrialCraft 2 EU
-- Advanced Energy (FE/RF, including Flux Networks)
+- Advanced Energy (RF, including Flux Networks direct extraction)

 Each channel can be disabled in the config.